【得する人】ウール?ポリエステル?素材から学ぶ靴下の違い

 Cotton

 Cotton is a plant fiber that is often used for summer socks.
-It feels good against the skin , and its hollow structure makes it highly absorbent and breathable .
-Therefore, it absorbs sweat well and feels cool to wear, making it ideal for clothing that comes into contact with the skin, such as innerwear.
+It feels nice against the skin , and its hollow structure makes it highly absorbent and breathable .
+Therefore, it absorbs sweat well and feels cool to wear , making it ideal for clothing that comes into contact with the skin, such as innerwear.
 However, on the other hand, it does not dry quickly and is difficult to dry .
-Be careful, as it can become stuffy and damp if worn for a long time.
+Be careful, as it can become damp and steamy if worn for a long time.
 It is also prone to wrinkling and shrinking.

 Elasticity ×